 Attorneys working with ClassAction.org are investigating whether a defect in certain dishwashers is causing the appliances to leak and damage surrounding property, including flooring and cabinets.

 As part of their investigation, they would like to hear from anyone who had issues with the “diverter motor” – a part responsible for directing water – in dishwashers sold under the following brand names:

 Kenmore and Kenmore Elite

 If you had issues with your dishwasher’s diverter motor, including leaks from the bottom of the appliance, we want to hear about it.
-Fill out the form on this page and share your story.
 The more people the attorneys speak with, the better chance they have at getting a class action lawsuit on file.